dennisjl/TMM4100/README.md

 ## The Network Core (1.3):
 In a network application, End system exchange messages with each other.
 Messages can contain anything the app designer wants.

+#### How to send message from source end system to destination system:
+The source breaks long messages into smaller chunks of data, aka __packets__.
+Inbetween source and destination, each packet travels through communication links and packet.
+Packets are transmitted over each communication link at a rate equal to full transmission rate of the link.

+example: if a source system or a packet switch is sending a packet of L bits over a link with transmission rate R bits/sec, then the time to transmit the packet of L/R seconds